Semisol/JSChat/README.md

   A rehandling occurs when `messageObject.pending` switches to false.
 2. Do not run 2 instances in parallel on the same tab.
   This will generate a race condition that makes the fastest one being the only instance to process.
+3. Don't handle messages `messageObject.deleted` is true
+  The message has been deleted, and there is no meaning to handle it.